Mutya Orquia

-Ruelleen Angel "Mutya" Orquia Olano (born May 3, 2006) is a Filipino actress, best known for her titular roles as a mermaid in Mutya (2011), young Jade Dimagiba in My Binondo Girl (2011–12) and as Abigail Ruth "Abby" Lim in Be Careful With My Heart (2012–14).
+Ruelleen Angel "Mutya" Orquia Olano (/tl/; born May 3, 2006) is a Filipino actress.
+She is best known for portraying the titular mermaid in Mutya (2011), young Jade Dimaguiba in My Binondo Girl (2011–2012), and Abigail Ruth "Abby" Lim in Be Careful With My Heart (2012–2014).

-Biography
+Career

-It was announced in June 2013 that Orquia was to reprise her role as Abby in a theatrical adaptation of Be Careful With My Heart, which was to be included in the 2013 Metro Manila Film Festival, but was later scrapped due to schedule constraints with the cast.
+Orquia appeared as a regular cast member on the children's sketch comedy show Goin' Bulilit from 2012 to 2019.

-She was a regular cast member on the children's sketch comedy show Goin' Bulilit, having been a mainstay from 2012 to 2019.
+In June 2013, Orquia was set to reprise her role as Abby in a theatrical adaptation of Be Careful With My Heart, which was intended for the 39th Metro Manila Film Festival, but the project was later canceled due to scheduling conflicts with the cast.